pleiszenburg/zugbruecke/README.rst

 The following issues need to be resolved before 'Development Status :: 4 - Beta' can be achieved:

-- ``wineserver`` start/stop must be implemented in a clean way.
-Currently using ``sleep`` with fixed time spans, waiting for the server to start and stop.
+- ``wineserver`` start/stop must be implemented in a clean way. pycrosscall is currently using ``time.sleep`` with hard coded time spans, waiting for the server to start and stop.
 - ``wineserver`` and ``wine`` related code should be isolated into independent module or sub-module.
 - Ports for XML-RPC communication must be dynamically allocated instead of being hard coded - allowing multiple simultaneous pycrosscall sessions to coexist peacefully.